openwisp/openwisp-controller/README.rst

   the system will handle this automatically too and update the group templates accordingly (this operation is implemented by leveraging the `config_backend_changed <#config_backend_changed>`_ signal).
+- If a device does not have a configuration defined yet, but it is assigned to a group which has templates defined, the system will automatically create a configuration for it using the default backend specified in `OPENWISP_CONTROLLER_DEFAULT_BACKEND <#OPENWISP_CONTROLLER_DEFAULT_BACKEND>`_ setting.

 **Note:** the list of templates shown in the edit group page do not contain templates flagged as "default" or "required" to avoid redundancy